ibm-cloud-docs/openshift/openshift_ts.md

 {: screen}

 {: tsCauses}
 You have a different version of `kubectl` than your cluster version.
 [Kubernetes does not support](https://kubernetes.io/docs/setup/release/version-skew-policy/){: external} `kubectl` client versions that are 2 or more versions apart from the server version (n +/- 2).
-If you use a community Kubernetes cluster, you might also have the OpenShift version of `kubectl`, which does not work with community Kubernetes clusters.
+If you use a community Kubernetes cluster, you might also have the {{site.data.keyword.openshiftshort}} version of `kubectl`, which does not work with community Kubernetes clusters.

 To check your client `kubectl` version against the cluster server version, run `oc version --short`.

 {: tsResolve}
 [Install the version of `kubectl`](/docs/openshift?topic=openshift-openshift-cli#cli_oc) that matches the Kubernetes version of your cluster.

-If you have multiple clusters at different Kubernetes versions or different container platforms such as OpenShift, download each `kubectl` version binary file to a separate directory.
+If you have multiple clusters at different Kubernetes versions or different container platforms such as {{site.data.keyword.openshiftshort}}, download each `kubectl` version binary file to a separate directory.
 Then, you can set up an alias in your local terminal profile to point to the `kubectl` binary file directory that matches the `kubectl` version of the cluster that you want to work with, or you might be able to use a tool such as `brew switch kubernetes-cli <major.minor>`.

 <br />